-Rev. Trumbore and members of our congregation regularly offer workshops, classes and ongoing discussion groups which support the growth and development of members and friends of the congregation.
-Here are a few examples.
+Rev. Trumbore, Leah Purcell, Director of Religious Education and Family Ministry and members of our congregation regularly offer workshops, classes and ongoing discussion groups which support the growth and development of members and friends of the congregation.

 - Sunday Mindfulness Meditation – At 9:00 a.m. in the old Sanctuary, Rev. Trumbore offers a ten-minute reading, gives instruction and leads twenty minutes of silent meditation.
 He then facilitates ten minutes of discussion and leads a five-minute loving-kindness, or metta, meditation, which closes by 9:45 a.m.

-- Weekend Mindfulness Workshop – On Friday nights, Saturday mornings and early afternoons, Rev. Trumbore gives participants instruction on traditional Buddhist mindfulness practices, as well as an opportunity to practice them.
+- Weekend Mindfulness Workshops – On given Friday nights, Saturday mornings and early afternoons throughout the year, Rev. Trumbore gives workshop participants instruction in traditional Buddhist mindfulness practice, as well as an opportunity to apply them.
 All are welcome from first-timers to experts.

 - Nonviolent Communication Classes – Inspired by the work of Marshall Rosenberg, Nonviolent Communication is an approach to communication between individuals.
 The focus is to help us connect to our individual feelings as well as universal human needs, leading to effective and peaceful resolution of conflict.

-- White Privilege Study Group – Understanding white privilege is crucial to the work of dismantling institutional racism at all levels of society.
-Through reading books and watching video presentations, the group learns about white privilege, how to recognize it both in ourselves and in others, as well as how to interrupt its presence.
+- White Privilege Study Groups – Understanding white privilege is crucial to the work of dismantling institutional racism at all levels of society.
+Through reading books and watching video presentations, participants learn about white privilege, how to recognize it both in ourselves and in others, as well as how to interrupt its presence.